 14. Housing Diversity/Affordability.
-Villages provided a mix of residential densities and housing types catering to the needs of a diverse population (RR).
-Residential densities are varied and mixed with nonresidential uses in the Town Center and Village Cores (MR).
+Villages provided a mix of residential densities and housing types catering to the needs of a diverse population the Town Center and Village Cores (M).
 Consistent with the county's ordinance, an allowance for second units provides for affordable housing opportunities or accommodation of extended family while maintaining a single-family neighborhood character.
 There will be opportunities for senior housing that will be integrated with the village fabric as well as the possibility for stand-alone, active adult (age-restricted) neighborhoods.